bloom-works/guides-template/.github/pull_request_template.md

 - [ ] Step 3

 ### Tech Specs
-- [ ] If any new components were created/updated/removed, the URL array in the Cypress spec file was adjusted so accessibility tests will cover this change.
+- [ ] If any new components were created/updated/removed, accessibility tests were updated in the Cypress spec file to cover this change.
 - [ ] README doc was updated with developer instructions, if needed.

 ### Automated Testing